Cala Pi is a small & beautiful cove enclosed between cliffs next to the village of the same name in the municipality of Llucmajor, south of Mallorca.

 The beach & cove are only 50 metres wide but stretch out to sea for about 100 metres, making it feel very sheltered.

-Activities In Cala Pi
+Things To Do In Cala Pi

 Along the route, you can see some dolines formed by the collapse of caves, some of which were inhabited in prehistoric times.